FuelLabs/sway-libs/sway_libs/src/fixed_point/ufp/ufp64/README.md

 # Overview

-The Unsigned Fixed Point 64 bit library provides a library to use signed numbers in Sway.
+The Unsigned Fixed Point 64-bit library provides a library to use signed numbers in Sway.
 It has 1 distinct type: `UFP64`.
 This type is stack allocated.

 This type is stored as a `u64` under the hood.
 Therefore the size can be known at compile time and the length is static.